PrincessRTFM/WoLua/docs/job.md

 # WoLua Job Data
-_Toast is bread held under direct heat until crisp.
-Wait, wrong kind of toast._
+_Work work work..._

 ## Usage
-Job data is exposed via the `Job` property of the `Player` API, which means it's accessible through `Game.Player.Job`.
+Job data is exposed via the `Job` property of an [entity container](entity.md), which means it's accessible through `Game.Player.Entity.Job` for the current character.

 ## Properties
 The following properties exist on job data objects.
 All of them are readonly.
-If you access job data while no character data is loaded, the `Id` will be zero and the various name properties will be `nil`.

 - `Id`, number (unsigned integer)
   The internal (FFXIV) numeric ID of the current class or job.
 Unique for each; jobs do not share IDs with their classes.
+If you access job data for an invalid entity (such as the current character while it isn't loaded), this will be `0`.

 - `Name`, string|nil
   The long-form (full) name of the represented class or job.
+This value is always in all lowercase.
+If you access job data for an invalid entity (such as the current character while it isn't loaded), this will be `adventurer`.

 - `Abbreviation`, string|nil
 - `Abbr`
 - `ShortName`
   The short-form (three-letter) name of the represented class or job.
+This value is always in all uppercase.
+If you access job data for an invalid entity (such as the current character while it isn't loaded), this will be `ADV`.

+- `Valid`, boolean
+  Indicates whether this object represents a valid job.
+If not, then `Id` will be `0`, `Name` will be `adventurer`, and `Abbreviation` (and aliases) will be `ADV`.

 - `IsCrafter`, boolean
   Whether or not this class is a Disciple of the Hand.